padwasabimasala/octanner-osx-quickstart/README.md

     bash < <(curl -s https://raw.github.com/janogonzalez/osx-developer-setup/master/install)

+The script will add a few lines to your `.zshrc`, if you don't use zsh update the appropiate files.

 ## What it sets up
 ### SSH keys
 Copies your public SSH key to the clipboard so you can paste it on your GitHub account configuration.
 If you don't have a SSH Key it will create one for you.

 ### [Homebrew](http://mxcl.github.com/homebrew/)
 A great package manager, it's used to install the rest of the software.